 As a guideline, each session will typically last for about 50 minutes.
 The frequency of your visit will depend on what you and your counsellor both feel is appropriate.

 How to book a counselling appointment

-- log into either the college app or the student intranet with your usual username and password
+- log in with your usual username and password

 - choose a time and an email confirming the name of the counsellor, date, time and room will be sent to your college email account

 - if there are no available appointments in green it means they are fully booked so try again in a couple of days to see if any have opened up.